4teamwork/ftw.contentpage/README.rst

 - ContentPage: Folderish type for the site structure.
 Contains the blocks
 - AddressBlock: AddressBlock contains address informations and it ``uses ftw.geo`` to render a map
 - ListingBlock: A folderish block, which lists files and images by default.
 Two block views are provided: Tabular listing and a gallery view.
 The columns of the file listing are configurable per block.
-The default set of columns is configured through the the registry (plone.app.registry)
+The default set of columns is configured through the the registry (plone.app.registry).
+The default sort order of the Listingblock file listing can be configured per block.

 **Special views:**